 What are Energy-Efficient Incentives?:

 Incentives provide support for builders and energy consumers to access efficiency.
-The California Energy Commission (CEC) is a hot topic for debate amongst the construction industry, indefinitely.
+The California Energy Commission (CEC) is a hot topic for debate in the construction industry, indefinitely.
 That’s because they are responsible for updating Energy Code standards.
 Businesses involved in construction must constantly adapt to a changing work environment.
 Thus, the government recognizes a need to facilitate this transition.
-Energy efficiency (EE) incentives are offered when buildings are either retrofitted or built new with efficient upgrades.
+Energy efficiency (EE) incentives are offered when buildings are either retrofitted or built new to efficient standards.
 Typically, homeowners or tenants are rewarded for retrofits.
-Adversely, new construction incentives apply to builders.
+Similarly, new construction incentives apply to builders.

 Tax Credits and Rebates: